lykius/hesiod/docs/source/config.rst

 Configs that use the ``@DATE`` placeholder are either in the form ``key: "@DATE"`` or in the form ``key: "@DATE(default)"``, where key is a string and the optional value between parenthesis is the default date for the config.
-The default date can be either "today" or a date in the format ``YYYY-MM-DD`` (e.g. 2021-01-11).
+The default date can be either ``today`` or a date in the format ``YYYY-MM-DD`` (e.g. 2021-01-11).

 If you write ``param: "@DATE(2021-01-11)"`` in your template file, you will be presented with the